Nicholas Parsons: Just a Minute

 Parsons was the host of the BBC Radio 4 comedy panel game Just a Minute from its first broadcast on 22 December 1967.

 Although there were a number of early episodes when he relinquished the chair and was a panellist, Parsons never missed an episode until 2018, when regular panellist Gyles Brandreth stood in for him for two episodes that were recorded in April and broadcast in June, due to a bout of illness: Parsons was then 94 years old.
 Brandreth again stood in the following year for two shows recorded at the Edinburgh Festival Fringe.
 Just a Minute continued to be transmitted with Parsons as host until his last show on 23 September 2019.
+After Parsons' death there were several guest hosts until a new permanent host Sue Perkins took over from 2021.

 1980s

 In 1988, Parsons appeared as himself in The Comic Strip episode "Mr. Jolly Lives Next Door", alongside Rik Mayall and Ade Edmondson.
 The following year, he guest-starred in Doctor Who, playing Reverend Wainwright in the Seventh Doctor serial The Curse of Fenric.